Scale your business with our modular plugins.

 There are many other things you can do to customize the copyright text.
 Take this script as a base and customize it according to your needs.

-We have already mentioned that Storefront is one of the best WooCommerce themes, so it is highly possible that you have an eCommerce store if you are going through this tutorial.
+We have already mentioned that Storefront is one of the best WooCommerce themes, so you may have an eCommerce store if you are going through this tutorial.
 If that’s your case, it can be helpful to add some social media options to your footer.

 The simplest way to add an Instagram feed to the footer is by using a plugin.
 For this demo, we will use Social Gallery Feed (formerly known as Instagram Gallery Feed).
 This is a freemium plugin that has a free version with basic features and 3 premium plans that start at 19 USD (one-time payment).